huysamen/paystack-go/README.md

 ### Products

-- **Create Product**: Create products with inventory management, pricing, and metadata
+- **Create Product**: Create products with inventory management, pricing, and metadata using builder pattern
-- **List Products**: List all products with pagination and date filtering
+- **List Products**: List all products with pagination and date filtering with builder pattern
 - **Fetch Product**: Get detailed product information by ID or product code
-- **Update Product**: Update product details, pricing, and inventory levels
+- **Update Product**: Update product details, pricing, and inventory levels using builder pattern

 ### Payment Pages